PatrickMartinII/Patrick-s-F1-Model/README.md

 We used `Optimizing Weighted Sum for Correlation.ipynb` to get the following weights

-$$-2.41387716\cdot FTGCSM-0.90292397\cdot QTGCSM-0.22131765\cdot paceTGCSM.$$
+$$-0.93340429\cdot FTGCSM-0.34852292\cdot QTGCSM-0.08537102\cdot paceTGCSM.$$

-Alone each subfeature has a correlation of $<.4$ to the total number of DNFs but the weighted sum has a correlation value of $0.40078546908089274$ to the total number of DNFs.
+Alone each subfeature has a correlation of $<.4$ to the total number of DNFs but the weighted sum has a correlation value of $0.4009029995634536$ to the total number of DNFs.
 Again, the improvement is only marginal, but it still adds to the total predictive power of the model.

 ### Time Gap Statistics
+Again we use the free practice (FP), qualifying (Q), and absolute pace position (pace) grids and look at the actual time gaps between each driver in these grids.
+Once we get a list of the time gaps for each race, we find the statistics for each grid (mean, median, standard deviation, variance) and the sum of the gaps between the first ten drivers in the grid.
+We then get a weighted sum of the statistics for each grid which maximized correlation: free practice stats weighted sum (FPSWS), qualifying stats weighted sum (QSWS), and the absolute pace position weighted sum (APPSWS).
+Once we get each of these values for each race, we then take another weighted sum of the weighted sums to maximize correlation value.
+Using `Optimizing Weighted Sum for Correlation.ipynb` we get the following weights

+$$0.51820936\cdot FPSWS-0.3706651\cdot QSWS+0.77075706\cdot APPSWS.$$

+On their own each subfeature yields correlation values to the number of DNFs $<0.5003$ while the weighted sum yeilds a correlation value of $0.5387701704389778$.

+### Top Ten Diversity
+Which is exactly what it sounds like.
+We take the top ten drivers in the starting grid of a race and count how many different constructors are represented within the top ten starting drivers.
+We used `predictor testing.ipynb` to garner the following statistics when comparing agains the number of DNFs:

+* $F\text{-statistic} = 3.602885940319581$
+* $p\text{ value} = 0.0064373789382687506$
+* $\eta^2 = 0.0201726076336946.$

+Although the $\eta^2$ implies a relatively small effect size, the $F$-statistic shows moderate variance between groups and the $p$ value shows strong statistical significance.
+This is the reason we chose to include this as a feature to the DNF model.

+### Circuit ID
+Looking at the stats for each circuit, we get the following results using `predictor testing.ipynb` when comparing against the number of DNFs:

+* $F\text{-statistic} = 5.533569261680306$
+* $p\text{ value} = 1.0887569928328795\times 10^{-25}$
+* $\eta^2 = 0.2882031909571808.$

+Although the $F$-statistic only shows moderate variance between groups, the $p$ value and $\eta^2$ show just how important this feature is when it comes to predicting DNFs.
+The $p$ value is way beyond the threshold for major statistical significance, while the $\eta^2$ shows that this feature alone can account for over $25\%$ of the variance.
+These strong statistical values heavily imply that this categorical feature is a necessity for any model trying to predict the number of DNFs in a race.

+### Country of the Race
+This categorical feature is, again, self-explanatory.
+We use `predictor testing.ipynb` to get the following statistics when comparing against the number of DNFs:

+* $F\text{-statistic} = 4.215860892494897$
+* $p\text{ value} = 1.9813247453103664\times 10^{-12}$
+* $\eta^2 = 0.1580008072004169.$

+Again, the $F$-statistic only shows moderate variance between groups.
+Yet, similar to the Circuit ID feature, the Country of the Race exhibits a massively strong $p$ value which is again way beyond the threshold for statistical significance while also exhibiting a strong $\eta^2$ value which shows that this feature accounts for roughly $15\%$ of the variance.